Online Streaming Act: Online undertakings

-The Act is amended to include a definition of online undertakings, which are any internet service that broadcasts programs over the internet (the Act currently defines programs as "sounds or visual images, or a combination of sounds and visual images, that are intended to inform, enlighten or entertain, but does not include visual images, whether or not combined with sounds, that consist predominantly of alphanumeric text").
-The definition of broadcast undertaking and broadcasting under the Act would also be amended to include online transmission.
+The Act is amended to include a definition of online undertakings, which are any internet service that broadcasts programs over the internet.
+The Act currently defines programs as "sounds or visual images, or a combination of sounds and visual images, that are intended to inform, enlighten or entertain, but does not include visual images, whether or not combined with sounds, that consist predominantly of alphanumeric text".
+The definition of broadcasting undertaking and broadcasting under the Act is also amended to include online transmission.

-Via the Act, foreign online undertakings are excluded from the requirement that all broadcasters be owned by Canadians, but are compelled to "make the greatest practicable use of Canadian creative and other human resources", and "contribute in an equitable manner to strongly support the creation, production and presentation of Canadian programming".
+Foreign online undertakings are excluded from the requirement that all broadcasters be owned by Canadians, but are expected to "make the greatest practicable use of Canadian creative and other human resources", and "contribute in an equitable manner to strongly support the creation, production and presentation of Canadian programming".

-Unlike conventional broadcast undertakings, online undertakings are exempt from the requirement that all broadcasters must be licensed.
-However, the bill would still allow the CRTC to require that all broadcasters (including online undertakings) be registered with the Commission, and to impose regulatory conditions and obligations on them, such as making contributions to the Canada Media Fund, giving prominence to Canadian content on their platforms (although the bill prohibits mandating the use of algorithms to do so), and being compelled to provide information to the Commission on such matters when requested.
+Online undertakings are not required to be licensed by the CRTC.
+However, the Act gives the CRTC power to impose regulatory conditions and obligations on them as with all other broadcasters, such as giving prominence to Canadian content on their platforms (although the bill prohibits mandating that algorithms be used to do so), paying expenditures in support of Canadian productions, and being compelled to provide information to the Commission on such matters when requested.

 The Act applies to programs on a social media service that are uploaded by "the provider of the service or the provider's affiliate, or the agent or mandatary of either of them", or otherwise covered under regulations created by the CRTC, making regulations that consider (Section 4.2(2)):